mtmanning93/Reach_reports/README.md

 ### Create Report
 -----------------

 The main form on the site is found on the 'Create Report' page accessible only as a logged in, registered user.
 In this form users can provide the information to create their own reports for the site.
 The form has a minimum requirement, meaning a report cant be created without these pieces of information.
-This creates a uniformed report site wide, giving regular users easier reading and faster understanding of each condition report.
+This creates a uniformed report site-wide, giving regular users easier reading and faster understanding of each condition report.

-Optionally users can add images and a fatmap url to enhance the reports use.
-Users are however limited to 12 images per report, as they are made aware in the images section.
+Optionally users can add images and a fatmap url to enhance the report's use.
+Users are however limited to 12 images per report, as they are made aware of in the images section.

 If a user enters too little or wrong information the report will not be saved or posted to the site and they will be made visually aware of the issues in the report creation.